 Your LNG gateway into Northwestern Europe

 The Zeebrugge terminal facilities provide for loading and unloading ships carrying liquefied natural gas (LNG).
 LNG is stored there temporarily as a buffer in storage tanks and can be regasified and injected into the grid for transmission or loaded back onto LNG ships.
-About 1,300 LNG carriers have docked at the terminal since commissioning of the facility in 1987.
+More than 1,500 LNG carriers have docked at the terminal since commissioning of the facility in 1987